ann-w/solving_drl_tasks_with_es_and_linear_policy_networks/README.md

 ##  Usage

 Follow the instructions in the README in the ARS or ES folder for the installation and usage instructions.
+For the RL experiments, follow the installation instructions in the [CleanRL library](https://github.com/vwxyzjn/cleanrl).
+To run the RL linear policies, remove the hidden layers from the network.

 ## Citation